gvwilson/thirdbit/fiction/santas/index.md

 "Wuzza?"
 Santa Hood grunted in her sleep.
 Finner held his breath until she rolled over under blankets and started snoring again.
-The ray run just lay there the whole time like an unopened note for his parents from his writing teacher.[^writing-teacher]
+The ray gun just lay there the whole time like an unopened note for his parents from his writing teacher.[^writing-teacher]

 [^writing-teacher]: The first time Finner had to bring home a note from that teacher, his parents let it sit on the dinner table *until dinner* before opening it.
 They didn't mention it or even look at it, which of course meant Finner couldn't think about anything else.
 It turned out to be a reminder about an overdue book addressed to another student, which left Finner feeling somehow cheated out of a calamity.